rezaramadhan/latex-cv-boosted/Readme.md

 ## Style
 * `a4paper`: Changes layout to A4.
+* `nocolors`: Changes to black and white, leaves headers.
 * `print`: Changes to black and white, removes header to minimize ink usage.

 ## Fonts